 The Greek Salad still reigns in the world of globally-acclaimed salads , proudly next to the other champions of that creative vegetable-mixing art , such as the Ceasar’s , the Nicoise , the Caprese , the Waldorf, the Tabbouleh, the Cobb and that seasonal or mixed salad (whatever this last term means and which is still to be determined).

-Legend has it that the greek salad is another smart invention, a trick, an ingenious way of charging the customer more than what a meagre seasonal tomato salad with few slices of cucumber and green bell pepper, olives and sliced onion would fetch.
-Was it in a Plaka taverna (the touristic Athens neighborhood around the Acropolis) or was it a creative hotel chef that decided to make more money on the poorer version of this summer salad (that until then the government decided on its price!) ?
-Who added the big piece of feta cheese right on top of the chopped vegetables giving it a place in the pantheon of Legendary Salads?
+Legend has it that this salad is yet another greek smart invention, a trick, or perhaps an ingenious way of charging the customer more than what a meagre seasonal tomato salad with few slices of cucumber and green bell pepper, olives and sliced onion would fetch.
+Was it in a Plaka taverna (the touristic Athens neighborhood around the Acropolis) or was it a creative hotel chef that decided to make more money on the poorer version of this summer salad (that until then its price was government-regulated!) ?
+Who was it really that added the big piece of feta cheese right on top of the chopped vegetables giving it a place in the pantheon of Legendary Salads?

-Whoever it was the “horiatiki” or village salad, as the Greeks still call it, has a catchy name that reminds urban dwellers what their farmers ancestors took with them for lunch in their cloth “disaki” (today’s backpack) when they went to work including a little tomato, some cheese, some olives and bread.
+Whoever that was, the “horiatiki” or village salad, as the Greeks still call it, has a catchy name that reminds greek urban dwellers what their farmers ancestors took with them for lunch in their cloth “disaki” (today’s backpack) when they went to work including a little tomato, some cheese, some olives and bread.
 And as all things of the past and the countryside , the greek salad still holds an equally dear place in the greek psyche as on the international restaurant menus.

 Dressed with just some olive oil and a drop or two of vinegar the greek salad –a healthy vegetarian choice with its tomatoes , green peppers and cucumber roughly cut , with onion , feta, olives, oregano and salt , became a popular choice around the world and … the #1 meal of all New York lunch selections.
 Statistics show that most New Yorkers will select a salad for lunch and most of them will select a Greek salad , be it at the greek restaurant “Kiki’s” in NY’s China Town for a 10$ or a mix it yourself version from Whole Foods, a food retailer that even mentions correctly the typical recipe on their site.
-The famous greek restaurant “Milos” , both in NY and in London, of course include the greek salad in their menu with either feta or galotyri ( a creamier version of cheese).
+The famous greek restaurant “Milos” , in N.Y. , Athens, Greece or Toronto, naturally includes the greek salad in their menu with either feta or galotyri ( a creamier version of white cheese ).

 Still alive and kicking in Greece too , of course, the greek salad remains a darling of any tavern or restaurant that aims at tourists simply for the reason that visitors to Greece consider this a must and would be rather confused and surprised should a place chose to ban this from their menu.
-Not that there aren’t many other wonderful salads served during the greek summer months; there is the boiled green vlita with zucchini and potatoes, the boiled redbeets with walnuts and greek yoghurt, string beans with lots of vinegar and sometimes garlic , black-eyed peas with finely chopped onions and parsley, just to name a few popular ones.
-Tzatziki is by many considered to be a salad too and the eggplant salad can bear that title too.
-On the Cycladic islands you will also find an interesting caper salad (made with boiled potatoes) and a delicious parsley salad.
+Not that there aren’t many other wonderful salads served during the greek summer months; there is the boiled green vlita (amaranth) with zucchini and potatoes, the boiled redbeets with walnuts and greek yoghurt or just drizzled with red-wine vinegar and olive oil, string beans with lots of vinegar and sometimes garlic , black-eyed peas with finely chopped onions and parsley, just to name a few popular ones.
+Tzatziki is by many considered to be a salad too and the eggplant salad can bear that same title too although they usually appear in the appetiser section of the menu.
+On the Cycladic islands you will also find an interesting caper salad (made either with mashed boiled potatoes or cooked in a stifado, with lots of pearl or red onions) and a delicious parsley salad.
+And whoever thought of combining watermelon and feta on a salad plate definitely added another intriguing model on the runway of greek summer salads of which there seems to be no end.

 Expect no lettuce-based salads during the hot greek summer months but do look for a peppery arugula salad (many times served with a soft goat or sheep local cheese, a soft myzithra that goes by many names around Greece) and cherry tomatoes and there you have your greens , fresh and aromatic, to escort your grilled sea bass or the slow-cooked lamb with rosemary and garlic.
-Dakos, the famous Cretan salad (and a wonderful meal by itself) also uses the summer delicious tomatoes but here they are coarsely grated to soften a hard barley round rusk topped with that fantastic white mizithra and drizzled with some of their exquisite Cretan extra virgin olive oil.
+Dakos, the famous Cretan salad (and a gratifying meal all by itself) also uses the summer delicious tomatoes but here they are coarsely grated to soften a hard barley round rusk topped with that fantastic white goat cheese and drizzled with some of their exquisite Cretan extra virgin olive oil.
+Drop a few capers and enjoy an extra acidity quenched with a cold beer at most of the greek tavernas on a beach or in a luxury hotel restaurant, dakos is the little black dress of most summer menus, you cannot go wrong, everyone loves it.

-The Greeks traditionally serve the greek salad in a soup plate rather than in a flat one , the choice indicating that this hefty salad is to be shared around the table and that the juices collecting at the bottom of it are to enjoyed too with some freshly cut bread – this act and the actual piece of dunked bread are called a “papara” – a word that also metaphorically describes a person’s silly talk.
+The Greeks traditionally serve the greek salad in a soup plate rather than in a flat one , the choice indicating that this hefty salad is to be shared around the table and that the juices collecting at the bottom of it are to enjoyed too with some freshly cut bread – this act and the actual piece of dunked bread are called a “papara” – a word that also metaphorically describes a person’s silly talk, somebody’s long spoken nonsense.

-The greek salad is one of the flagships of the nation’s cuisine , one that pairs best with fresh bread and roasted meat, chicken and fried small fish or french fries , but less so with grilled fish and “ladera” (all those vegetable dishes that are cooked in tomato sauce and olive oil).
-And it has stood as a main course by itself for many hungry young people and budget-aware tourists much to the dismay of the restauranteurs that prefer to bring it first, with the appetizers, the fava, the grilled octopus , the pie of the day, the taramosalata and so many others allowing thus the main courses to arrive later.
+The greek salad is one of the flagships of Greek cuisine , one that pairs best with fresh bread and roasted meat, chicken and fried small fish or french fries , but less so with grilled fish and “ladera” (a category of mostly vegetable dishes that are cooked in tomato sauce and plenty of olive oil, ladi is olive oil in Greek).
+And it has stood as a main course by itself for many hungry young people and budget-aware tourists much to the dismay of the restaurateurs that prefer to bring it first, with the appetizers, the fava, the grilled octopus , the pie of the day, the taramosalata and so many others allowing thus the main courses to arrive later.

 Mixed only after it has been placed on the table and not in the kitchen, the greek salad with all its ingredients brings a smile to the guests faces , adorns and brightens the summer table like few other legendary salads do.